Access to patient data information

-A client or a patient of public or private health care has the right to know what data on him or her is contained in a personal data file.
-The access request should be made to a doctor or some other health care professional.
+A client or a patient of public or private healthcare has the right to know what data on him or her is contained in a personal data register.
+Requests for information should normally be made on a special form or otherwise in writing.
 The staff may only refuse to provide access to the data if access would seriously endanger the patient's health or violate someone else's rights.

-The right to access patient data only applies to the patient himself or herself.
-Other persons, including the patient’s family and friends, can only obtain information on the patient’s state of health or illness by the patient’s express consent.
+The right to review patient data only applies to the patient himself or herself.
+Other persons, including the patient’s family and friends, can only obtain information on the patient’s state of health or illness with the patient’s express consent.